 - Show the number on the screen

-One way to do this in C++ is by using the stringstream class.
-It allows us to treat numbers like text.
-We put the number into the stream, and then read it back as a string.
-It is useful when we need to:
+One method to achieve this in C++ is by leveraging the stringstream class.
+This class enables us to handle numbers as if they were text.
+We insert the number into the stream and subsequently retrieve it as a string.
+This approach proves beneficial when we have the necessity to:

-- Pass the number as text to a function
+- Send the number as text to a function

-- Store it in a data structure that uses strings
+- Save it in a data structure that relies on strings

 Conclusion